Trauma Glossary 2: Ongoing Problems You May Have

 See also: Executive Dysfunction; Looping; Toxic Shame

-Soul Death: complete submission to inescapable shame; Not to be confused with Shame Spiral (see also Shame Spiral), which typically doesn’t last more than a few hours and is triggered by a single event; soul death is triggered by a series of compound stress and confusion in which one uses the unfortunate events to define one’s whole self for an extended period.
+Soul Death: complete submission to inescapable shame; Not to be confused with a shame spiral, which typically doesn’t last more than a few hours and is triggered by a single event; soul death is triggered by a series of compound stress and confusion in which one uses the traumatizing events to define one’s whole self for an extended period.
 This often leads to one or more of the following: Depression, Depersonalization, Suicidal Ideation, Isolating, Emotional numbness; Alexithymia.

-See also: Alexithymia; Depersonalization; Learned Helplessness; Suicidal Ideation
+See also: Alexithymia; Depersonalization; Learned Helplessness; Shame Spiral; Suicidal Ideation

 Tools for soul death can be found in Master Toolbox 1.
 Note that while there are no tools listed under Soul Death, start with tools for Learned Helplessness, as that is typically the outcome of Soul Death.